 How do I reference DITA variables?

-Once you have set up a library topic and defined some variables in it, you can then reference those variables from your content topics.
+Once you have set up a library topic and defined some variables in it, you can reference those variables from your content topics.
 You do not need to reference the library topics directly from your DITA maps.
-When you insert a reference to a variable contained in a library topic, you need to provide enough information in that reference so the DITA parser can go find both the library topic and the specific variable in that topic.
+When you insert a reference to a variable contained in a library topic, you need to provide enough information in that reference so the DITA parser can find both the library topic and the specific variable in that topic.
 We’ll work with the most simple type of DITA reference, the content reference (@conref).

-Let’s say that I have a topic named advertisement-print.dita and I want to reference the variable for our company name (kw_company-name).
+Let’s say that I have a topic named advertisement-print.dita, and I want to reference the variable for our company name (kw_company-name).

 <p> Labor Day Sale at <keyword conref="./library-basic.dita#library-basic/kw_company-name"/> </p>